dm1090/distillationcolumn/README.md

 Building such a detailed simulation typically requires specialized software like Aspen Plus, HYSYS, or CHEMCAD, which have built-in thermodynamic property databases and unit operation models.

-While the simplified MATLAB code provides a basic illustration of the dynamic behavior, remember that a real petroleum refinery distillation column simulation is a much more involved process.
+While the simplified MATLAB code provides a basic illustration of the dynamic behavior, a real petroleum refinery distillation column simulation is a much more involved process.